-When I arrived in Hawaii, I knew I’d found the perfect destination for fulfilling my skydiving dream – who wouldn’t want to Skydive over Hawaii and gain a bird’s-eye view of paradise?
+When I arrived in Hawaii, I knew I’d found the perfect destination for fulfilling my skydiving dream – who wouldn’t want to do a jump over Hawaii and gain a bird’s-eye view of the Hawaiian Islands?

 The problem was, somewhere between my teenage plan, law school and the stack of legal files that filled my life for over a decade, I’d developed a health issue with my ears.
 So, by the time I stepped out from behind my desk and took my round the world trip, I was no longer sure I’d be able to launch myself head first out of a plane; not without worrying that my head might explode in the process.